 Something worth noting is that the NPS-10 is sold naked.
 That is, it does not include any storage.
 That means you have the flexibility of putting in an SSD or hard drive of your preferred capacity.
 But it’s also something to factor in when you’re pricing and buying it.

-It takes a 2.5″ SATA III internal drive.3 You can choose either an SSD or a traditional hard drive.
+It takes a 2.5″ SATA III internal drive.
+You can choose either an SSD or a traditional hard drive.
 There are advantages to each.

 For a conventional hard drive, the advantages are that they are very cost-effective for large storage capacities.
-But that’s getting less true as the prices of SSD’s has dropped significantly.
-And there are downsides to HDDs: they’re often slower, and the big issue for me in a use like this is that they’re more prone to damage if the device is dropped.
+But that particular advantage of HDDs over SSDs has been getting less pronounced as the prices of SSD’s has dropped significantly.
+And there are downsides to HDDs: they’re often slower, and the big issue for me in a use like this is that they’re more prone to damage if the device is dropped because they have moving parts.

 So, for me, an SSD makes the most sense in this device.
 They’re fast, but they’re also very rugged.
 When you’re traveling with the NPS-10–and, after all, this is a device designed specifically for taking on the road–you don’t have to worry nearly so much about everyday bumps and knocks having disastrous effects on your backed-up data.